pragyaai/ndna/_llm/FAQ.md

 Hence, nDNA uniquely captures the latent health and integrity of a distilled model's "semantic genome," beyond scalar losses {% cite amari2016information %} {% cite edelsbrunner2010computational %} {% cite hinton2015distilling %}.

-# Neural Genomics
+## Neural Genomics

-## What is the core mathematical definition of Neural Genomics, and how does it formalize latent representational health in foundation models?
+✶ **What is the core mathematical definition of Neural Genomics, and how does it formalize latent representational health in foundation models?**

-**Neural Genomics** views the sequence of latent states in a model as an inheritable, structured semantic genome:
+➠ **Neural Genomics** views the sequence of latent states in a model as an inheritable, structured semantic genome:

 $$
 \mathcal{G}(x) = \bigl\{ h_1(x), h_2(x), \dots, h_L(x) \bigr\}